Cepheuen/OLA-HWA-Android/README.md

 ##OlaShare
 Splitting bills when at a restraunt?
 Why stop there?
 Share your cabs with friends and split the share within the ola app.
 They pay their share, you pay yours.
 Sharing is caring :)

+>*PS :* Some of these features are built using our custom API which interacts with the Ola API to make the best use of it.
+>In case if you want to take a look at it, [Here it is](https://github.com/Cepheuen/OLA-HWA)